Robust and Generalizable Atrial Fibrillation Detection from ECG Using Time-Frequency Fusion and Supervised Contrastive Learning: Data availability

 \section{Data availability}

 The AFDB dataset is publicly available from PhysioNet (\url{https://www.physionet.org/content/afdb/1.0.0/}).
 The CPSC2021 dataset was provided by the China Physiological Signal Challenge 2021 and is accessible via the official challenge website (\url{https://physionet.org/content/cpsc2021/1.0.0/}).
-All code and trained models have be made publicly available on GitHub upon publication to ensure reproducibility(\url{https://github.com/Ou-Young-1999/MGCNet}).
+The LTAF dataset is publicly available from PhysioNet (\url{https://physionet.org/content/ltafdb/1.0.0/}).
+The SHDBAF dataset is publicly available from PhysioNet (\url{https://physionet.org/content/shdb-af/1.0.0/}).